Morriar/nit/lib/core/README.docdown.md

-# Nit common library of core classes and methods
+# `core` - Nit common library of core classes and methods

 Core classes and methods used by default by Nit programs and libraries.